apache/tvm-rfcs/rfcs/0069-relax-roadmap.md

 **Roadmap Maintainers: `denise-k, hypercubestart, MasterJH5574, YuchenJin, ZihengJiang`**

-**Roadmap Description:** This roadmap is intended to track the efforts of the Relay Next (Relax) project, which is an exploratory evolution of Relay IR to expand expressibility, performance, and portability for modern machine learning workloads.
-For more details, please see the discuss forum post [here](https://discuss.tvm.apache.org/t/relax-co-designing-high-level-abstraction-towards-tvm-unity/12496/4), the TVM Community Meeting from 04/20/2022 [here](https://www.youtube.com/watch?v=2aYWGOYmDFY), the TVMCon 2021 talk [here](https://www.youtube.com/watch?v=xVbkjJDMexo), and the project repository [here](https://github.com/tlc-pack/relax).
+**Roadmap Description:** This roadmap is intended to track the efforts of the Relay Next (Relax) project, which is an exploratory evolution of Relay IR to expand expressibility, performance, and portability for modern machine learning workloads. **This roadmap will specifically focus on RFCs, Tracking Issues and PRs relevant to the integration of Relax into TVM.** For more details on Relax, please see the discuss forum post [here](https://discuss.tvm.apache.org/t/relax-co-designing-high-level-abstraction-towards-tvm-unity/12496/4), the TVM Community Meeting from 04/20/2022 [here](https://www.youtube.com/watch?v=2aYWGOYmDFY), the TVMCon 2021 talk [here](https://www.youtube.com/watch?v=xVbkjJDMexo), and the project repository [here](https://github.com/tlc-pack/relax).

 # Scope